Updated on May 14th, 2022 by Felix Martinez

 Intuitive Surgical’s profit base is quite significant and growing.
 But for income-focused investors, Intuitive Surgical may not be the right choice.

 After all, the company has never paid a dividend.
-However, as it matures in its growth cycle and generates excess cash, the potential for a dividend rises.
+However, as it matures in its growth cycle and generates excess cash, the company has the potential for a dividend raise.
 In this article, we’ll examine Intuitive Surgical’s business, growth potential, and whether it might ever pay a dividend.

 The da Vinci machine is an all-in-one solution for performing a variety of surgical procedures as the surgeon is aided by technology, rather than relying upon a human to perform the surgery alone.
 Da Vinci’s applications are numerous, including gynecology, urology, cardiothoracic, head and neck procedures, and more.
 The uptake in da Vinci has been extraordinary over the years, and this single product has turned Intuitive Surgical into the global leader in medical devices that it is today.

-The da Vinci machines performed more than 7.2 million procedures worldwide last year, and without the disruption of COVID-19, would have performed significantly more this year.
-However, the company’s installed base of nearly six thousand machines, as well as its ever-growing customer list mean that the backlog for postponed surgeries is robust.
+The da Vinci machines performed more than 1,500,00 billion procedures worldwide last year.
+The company expects a 15% growth in procedures for its de Vinci machines for 2022.
+However, the company’s installed base of nearly seven thousand machines, as well as its ever-growing customer list mean that the backlog for postponed surgeries is robust.

 Despite its large size, Intuitive Surgical has an immense amount of growth potential in front of it.
-The installed base of da Vinci machines has grown at double-digit rates for years, including a 12% gain in 2019.
+The installed base of da Vinci machines has grown at double-digit rates for years, including an 18% gain in 2021.
 In addition, the number of procedures the machine can do is expanding, meaning that customers are finding greater utility in the machine.

 This has led to more procedures per machine, as well as existing customers purchasing additional machines.